 Top Left – Rolly Crump’s Tower of Four Winds marquee designed for It’s a Small World at the 1964-65 New York World’s Fair.
 Top Right – Rolly Crump and Walt Disney present the design for Tower of the Four Winds.
 Bottom Left – Rolly Crump’s larger-than-life clock tower at Disneyland Park.
-Bottom Right – Rolly Crump and Walt Disney share early ideas for Disneyland’s Haunted Mansion.
+Bottom Right – Rolly Crump and Walt Disney share early ideas for Disneyland’s Haunted Mansion. *Photos courtesy of The Walt Disney Company and the estate of Rolly Crump.

 1. Artistic Training Without any formal education, Rolly Crump utilized the open-door policy at the Walt Disney Studio to observe and learn directly from Disney animators and film makers.